 You don’t need to own a Intel10G card to start using Snabb today.
 Snabb can be used over TAP interfaces.
 It won’t be highly performant but it’s the best way to start with Snabb.

-In a next article I plan to cover a more elaborated example of a network function using TAP interfaces.
+In a next article I will cover a more elaborated example of a network function using TAP interfaces.